TotallySly/002.-OWN-PROJECT--rock-paper-scissors--basic--html-css--js/README.md

 </details>

-- The Game board before the game is a simple design in which all information can be seen clearly so the player.
+- The Game board before the game is a simple design in which all information can be seen clearly by the player.
 This is to ensure the user does not have a visual overload of information and can see who wins, what the score is, and play the next round quickly.

 - During the game, the choices of the player and the computer are clearly seen.
 The winner is in a bold font and is in the center of the website.
 This is so the eyes are can instantly tell who has won the game.

 - The score is also in bold, so the numerical value of the score is always clearly seen to the user.

-- The Computer and Player is always kept in the same order.
+- The Computer and Player are always kept in the same order.
 First in terms of choice, then in terms of score.
 This keeps the logic of design flowing.

 #### Game Buttons